imintinvestors/imintinvestors.com/content/article/20180524-what-it-will-take.md

 ## Auto Zoom

+> Creating a new product category is hard to pull of and most certainly takes time.

 Soon AutoZoom has been on the market for a full year.
 So far it has only appeared in two phones from Wiko.
 The lesson to be learned from that seams to be that even if a new product creates a great result and gets positive feedback from the customers it is still a totally different story to have the customers create the necessary space in the per device budget for camera software to put it in a phone.
 Creating a new product category is hard to pull of and most certainly takes time.

 ## Other Products

+> It no longer looks like Imint will be pushing out totally new products at a yearly pace.

 Imint CEO, Andreas Lifvendahl has previously communicated that a limited part of the AutoCurate product would launch mid this year.
 On a question on that subject after the 2018 annual general meeting he did not reaffirm this promise but rather indicated that they had spent more R&D resources on improving and adding side functionality to the stabilization to make it stand out even more.
 This seams to increase the uncertainty whether Imint will succeed in pushing out totally new products at a yearly pace.
 This is worrying as we can certainly expect that not every product they build will be a big hit and that figuring out which ones are the big hitters will take time.

 ## Other Markets

-Lately Imint has dipped its toes into markets outside of the smart phone industry.
+Lately Imint has dipped its toes into markets outside of the smartphone industry.
 While that should be an interesting avenue care should be taken to ensure that they target big enough markets and that there is not a conflict of optimization goals for the video analysis algorithms.
 The way to be successful in image analysis in general is to solve a narrow problem not a general one.
 Therefore Imint should focus on making consumer produced video from devices with large field of views look better.
 At least they should avoid everything that does not involve human viewers of the video.

+> Imint should focus on making consumer produced video look better.

 So far all incursion Imint has made into other markets have not been to large enough markets nor have they fallen into the consumer video category.
 Especially interesting would it be if Imint could present a credible business model for usage in social media platforms.
 The silence on that topic however indicates that they so far have failed to find one.